 Celebrating God's call on our lives is always appropriate!
 Open to the community, this meeting was hosted by Southeast Mennonite Women at Ashton Community Fellowship to celebrate the ordination of the first Southeast Mennonite Conference Women's Minister.
 The work of God's kingdom is accomplished by His people working together.
 Networking to encourage, equip, teach and assist is what Southeast Mennonite Women is all about!
+2014

 Two Oasis Experiences in March

+Fifty women from the Unity Pentecostal Church of God Mennonite in Miami gathered for an Oasis Experience called "The Designer-Daughter" on Saturday, March 15.
+Dafney made the plans, Pastor Ducois opened the morning's event, Keren let the worship, and our wonderful translator interpreted the message.
+Everyone participated to make this a meaningful morning!
 Saturday, March 1, a group of women met at Ashton holders, and what needs to happen within us to allow that to happen.
 Jane Ann McLachlin shared one of her stories from her book, Connections, which presented a portrait of the reality of our struggle.
 At breaktime, these three women gifted us with their hospitality and delicious food.

 (An Oasis Experience is a mini retreat.)

 The Christmas Oasis was hosted by Ashton Community Fellowship.The morning's input included three vignettes in which the role of Mary the mother of Jesus was played by Ruth Ovalle and Carol Zuelhke and Joseph was played by David Clark.
 What an interactive morning!

 November 2, 2013

 Fall Inspiration Day